SwissLife-OSS/Confix/README.md

 2. You need different container images for different environments: If you need to deploy your application to multiple environments, you need to build a separate container image for each environment.

 ## Deploy Time
-> This section is still in development.
-You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/15) about this section.
+>  **ℹ️ This section is still in development.
+You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/15) about this section.**

 In containerized applications, you may prefer not to embed secrets in your container image at build time.
 Doing so could expose these secrets to anyone who gains access to the container image.
 Instead, you might choose to construct the container with configuration files that contain variable placeholders, replacing these with actual values when you initiate the container.